timeWaffle/Q3A-patched/README.txt

 1. Click "Multiplayer"
 2. Hit Space to pause server searching.
 3. Click "Specify" at the bottom left.
-4. Enter the address "waffle.webhop.me" , default port 27960.
+4. Enter the server address, default port 27960.
 5. Click "FIGHT" to enter the match.